 On a personal note, Pastor Ned grew up in New York and New Jersey.
 He was confirmed, married and his son, Keith, was baptized at St. Paul’s Lutheran Church in Edison, NJ.
 He is a graduate of Upsala College in NJ.
 After a divorce when his son was 18 months old, Pastor Ned became a single parent.
 Keith is now grown, married to Michelle and living in NJ.
 Rev. O’Donnell moved to San Francisco in 1995.
 He loves spending time with family and friends.
 He also is an avid swimmer, enjoys sailing and kayaking, hiking and biking, and frequently finds himself at a movie, play or concert.

 Sheldon Erickson is St. Paul’s Administrator and you can find him in the office weekdays from 9am – 5pm.
-Drop him an email or give him a call for anything about the church and he’ll find an answer for you.
+Drop him an email (email@example.com) or give him a call (510-530-6333) for anything about the church and he’ll find an answer for you.
 Sheldon’s background includes 35 years in television production.
-When he’s not at the church, you can usually find him, along with Callisto the cat, aboard his sailboat Polaris.
-(The cat gets seasick, Sheldon doesn’t.)
-He likes hiking, reading and enjoys a good glass of zinfandel.
+When he’s not at the church, you can usually find him at home on his sailboat Polaris with his cat Chili.
+He likes biking, reading and enjoys a good glass of zinfandel.